PREFACE.

 (to Mary, working herself into a rage.)--It's making game of me you'd

-be, and putting a fool's head on me in the face of the world
+be, and putting a fool's head on me in the face of the world; but if

 you were thinking to be mighty cute walking off, or going up to hide in